The non-statutory framework for RE in England provides the following statement on the importance of RE:

 The units are entitled:

-1. What is belief?
+1. Why do we have RS lessons?
 This enables students to consider the identification of beliefs, opinions and facts; putting faith into practice; reflecting on believers’ reactions and judging what it means to have a religious belief.
 More than three quarters of the world’s population follow a religion and in order to understand people we need to understand their beliefs.

 2. Code breaking.
 This enables students to examine and analyse symbols and stories, how language is used, what makes something ‘true’ and to use the skill of interpretation.
 Being able to decode the ways in which people use language helps to make sense of the world and people’s opinions.

-3. What do people believe about God?
-This enables students to consider religious, agnostic and atheist views about the nature and existence of God.
+3. Questions.
+This enables students to consider religious, agnostic and atheist views about the nature and existence of humans .
+Ultimate questions such as 'Is there a God?', 'Where did the Universe come rom?', 'Why do humans exist?', 'Why is there suffering and evil in the world?'
 Knowing which beliefs are important to others could help in understanding some of the major events in the world.

 Key stage 3 RS is intended to help students develop a positive attitude towards other people and to respect their right to hold beliefs and values different from their own.